Leveraging intermediate resonances to probe CP violation at colliders: Conclusion

 \section{Conclusion}

-Driven by the need for a deeper understanding of new sources of CP violation and their manifestations in BSM frameworks, we propose a novel observable based on the asymmetry of the $2 \to 3$ scattering process.
-Our study focuses on the interference between SM charged-current decays and BSM contributions in high-energy colliders, particularly for the $pp \to b\tau\nu_\tau$ process.
-To achieve this, we utilize a model that extends the SM by introducing a scalar leptoquark ($S_1$).
-This extension allows us to leverage the portal generated by the leptoquark to investigate the aforementioned quark-lepton interaction.
+Driven by the need for a deeper understanding of new sources of CP violation and their expression in BSM frameworks, we propose a novel observable based on the kinematic asymmetry of the $2 \to 3$ scattering process.
+Our study focuses on the interference between SM charged-current decays and BSM contributions in high-energy colliders, particularly manifest in a charge asymmetry of the $pp \to b\tau\nu_\tau$ process.
+To achieve this, we utilize a model that extends the SM by introducing a scalar leptoquark, $S_1$.

-In order to investigate the impact of the asymmetry as a relevant parameter at collider studies, we perform a numerical analysis at both parton- and particle-level for the $pp \to b\tau\nu_\tau$ signal and the corresponding backgrounds.
+In order to investigate the impact of the asymmetry as a relevant parameter at collider studies, we perform a numerical analysis at both parton and particle level for the $pp \to b\tau\nu_\tau$ signal and the corresponding backgrounds.
 The parton-level analysis begins with an initial investigation of the asymmetry scanning over several values of the $C_{V_L}$ phase ($\theta_{S_1}$).
 It is observed that the signal is distinctly separable from the background and exhibits the expected oscillatory behavior showing a maximum and minimum average asymmetry values of $ \theta_{S_1} = 3\pi/2$ and $ \theta_{S_1} = \pi/2$, respectively, demonstrating that pole effects indeed dominate the asymmetry behavior.
-Furthermore, we performed a comparison of signal and background events from the CP and CP conjugate state for the transverse mass of the $b-\nu$ and $\tau-\nu$ system including the 2D distribution of the transverse masses.
-Here the signal shows two peaks at the $W$ and LQ masses, unlike the background, which only presents the $W$ peak, revealing the presence of a $1.5$ TeV particle coupling to $b\nu$.
-A closer examination of the 2D transverse mass distribution reveals a clear separation between the two signal benchmarks and the background.
-However, distinguishing between the two signal phase assignments remains visually challenging, highlighting the need for more advanced techniques to achieve this separation.
+Furthermore, we performed a comparison of signal and background events from the `plus' and `minus' charge state (as defined by the charge of the final-state tau) for the transverse mass of the $b-\nu$ and $\tau-\nu$ system, including the two-dimensional distribution of the transverse masses.
+Here the signal demonstrates two peaks at the $W$ and LQ masses (unlike the background, which only presents the $W$ peak) revealing the presence of a $1.5$ TeV particle coupling to $b\nu$.
+A closer examination of the two-dimensional transverse mass distribution reveals a clear separation between the signal benchmarks and the background.
+However, distinguishing between the two signal phase assignments remains challenging, highlighting the need for more advanced techniques to achieve this separation.